alexmasselot/kibana-plugin-howto-infra/blog/README.md

  * The plugin development itself, even as presented in this article is not radically smooth.
 In development mode, the lead time for a minor change (*"just modify this css width"*) to reach the screen takes a few (easily up to ten) seconds and makes the process cumbersome compared to today standards, where we are more used to have screens refreshed in less than a second.
  * Tying up a whole project architecture to the Elastic perspective can make sense if we are ready to follow all their choice and willing to pay extraordinary prices for customization (stepping sideways for authentification, for example)

-Those costs taken into account, it may often not seem totally unreasonable to head to an independent front end development, backed by classic stack such as AngularJS, or even better for the topic at end, ReactJS + flux application.
+Those costs taken into account, it may often not seem totally unreasonable to head to an independent front end development, backed by classic stack such as AngularJS, or even better for the topic at hand, ReactJS + flux application.